anmol0705/BrewNET/README.md

 # BrewNET

 Welcome to BrewNET, a slick compatibility model that turns raw user data into precise matches.
-Built for a hackathon, this beast uses NLP, cosine similarity, and real-time feedback to pair people based on interests, traits, and preferences.
+This beast uses NLP, cosine similarity, and real-time feedback to pair people based on interests, traits, and preferences.
 Whether it’s sports buffs, ambitious pros, or religious souls, this engine’s got it covered.

 # What It Does
 Inputs: User bios (bio.csv) and preferences (looking_for.csv).